andreavitaletti/mkdocs/andreavitaletti.github.io/docs/thesis.md

 # Thesis

+These thesis are in collaboration with Ivan Visconti, Pierpaolo Della Monica, Marco Zecchini, Ioannis Chatzigiannakis, Daniel Mauricio Jimenez Gutierrez and Aris Anagnostopoulos

 ## A browser plugin to validate the proof of a legit transformation of a private image into a public available one publicly available on the Web

 The Internet has plenty of public images that are transformations (e.g., resize, crop, grayscale) of original unpublished ones.
 Various reasons recommend to keep private an original image, such as its economic value and its sensitive content.
 Several concrete scenarios, including selling images over the Internet, fighting misinformation and detecting deep fakes, would highly benefit from a system allowing to efficiently prove and verify the authenticity of a transformed image (i.e., the public image is a result of a faithful transformation over a private and authentic original image).
 We have designed a system allowing the possessor of a signed private image to compute a faithful transformation, guaranteeing 1) confidentiality (no leak), 2) efficient proof generation (the proof can be computed with a cheap laptop), 3) integrity (only the advertised transformations have been applied) and 4) efficient fraud detection (fast detection of bogus proofs).
-Our system is based on a divide-et-impera approach through sub-transformations applied to tiles of the original image that are then reconnected together along with their sub-proofs. [see Do Not Trust Anybody: ZK Proofs for Image Transformations Tile by Tile on Your Laptop on RWC](https://rwc.iacr.org/2024/program.php).
+Our system is based on a divide-et-impera approach through sub-transformations applied to tiles of the original image that are then reconnected together along with their sub-proofs.
+See [Do Not Trust Anybody: ZK Proofs for Image Transformations Tile by Tile on Your Laptop on RWC](https://rwc.iacr.org/2024/program.php) and [Trust Nobody: Privacy-Preserving Proofs for Edited Photos with Your Laptop](https://eprint.iacr.org/2024/1074).

 A detailed paper on the technical ingredients to develop the system will be provided